elmtree-askmo/cloudcannon-app/content/learn/mathematics/describe-a-scenario-where-strong-induction-is-more-applicable-than-simple-induction.md

 url: /learn/mathematics/questions/describe-a-scenario-where-strong-induction-is-more-applicable-than-simple-induction
 score: -1.0
 related_article1:
-    id: 170757
+    id: 170771
-    title: Explain the well-ordering principle of natural numbers and its significance in induction.
+    title: >-
+        How can potential failures in the inductive process be addressed?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-wellordering-principle-of-natural-numbers-and-its-significance-in-induction
+    url: /learn/mathematics/questions/how-can-potential-failures-in-the-inductive-process-be-addressed
 related_article2:
-    id: 170768
+    id: 170772
-    title: What is a common error related to the base case in induction?
+    title: >-
+        What are the properties of natural numbers that make them suitable for induction?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-common-error-related-to-the-base-case-in-induction
+    url: /learn/mathematics/questions/what-are-the-properties-of-natural-numbers-that-make-them-suitable-for-induction
 related_article3:
     id: 170767
+    title: >-
-    title: Why is the base case crucial in a proof by induction?
+        Why is the base case crucial in a proof by induction?
     subject: Mathematics
     url: /learn/mathematics/questions/why-is-the-base-case-crucial-in-a-proof-by-induction
 related_article4:
-    id: 170766
+    id: 170761
-    title: Give an example of a correct application of the inductive step.
+    title: >-
+        What is a direct proof, and how does it differ from a proof by contradiction?
     subject: Mathematics
-    url: /learn/mathematics/questions/give-an-example-of-a-correct-application-of-the-inductive-step
+    url: /learn/mathematics/questions/what-is-a-direct-proof-and-how-does-it-differ-from-a-proof-by-contradiction
 related_article5:
-    id: 170757
+    id: 170773
+    title: >-
-    title: Explain the well-ordering principle of natural numbers and its significance in induction.
+        Explain the role of the successor function in the context of natural numbers.
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-wellordering-principle-of-natural-numbers-and-its-significance-in-induction
+    url: /learn/mathematics/questions/explain-the-role-of-the-successor-function-in-the-context-of-natural-numbers
 ---

 &nbsp;